 What Is the Best Way to Treat Arthritis?

 Arthritis sufferers frequently find themselves in an unenviable position: their chronic pain continually compels them to take action, but there are few treatment options and they are unappealing.
-Most doctors would simply refer you to surgery, but not Dr. John Haasis.
+Most doctors would simply refer you to surgery, but not Dr. Haasis.
 Employing the latest advancements in stem cell therapy, Dr. Haasis can kickstart the body’s own healing processes.
 His customized joint injections can delay or eliminate the need for costly and time-consuming joint replacement surgery.

 What is Peripheral Neuropathy?